LuxuSam/PhysicalButton/extras/physicalbutton.md

 - url: /assets/img/plugins/physicalbutton/PhysicalButton_gcode.png
   alt: Image that shows a gcode activity of a button.
   caption: An exemplary GCODE activity of a button.
+- url: /assets/img/plugins/physicalbutton/PhysicalButton_system.png
+  alt: Image that shows a system activity of a button.
+  caption: An exemplary system activity of a button.
 - url: /assets/img/plugins/physicalbutton/PhysicalButton_delete.png
   alt: Image that shows a modal to confirm the deletion of a configured button.
   caption: Before deleting a button you have to confirm the deletion.